stevenrskelton/stevenrskelton.github.io/_posts/2022-04-17-scala-sbt-publishing-to-github-packages.md

 [error] 	at org.apache.ivy.util.url.URLHandlerDispatcher.upload(URLHandlerDispatcher.java:82)
 ```

-For an activily maintained GitHub project, I was sad to see an identical 4 month old open issue
+For an actively maintained GitHub project, I was sad to see an identical 4-month-old open issue
 [Without change the SBT file, I get a "java.io.IOException: Error writing to server" exception](https://github.com/djspiewak/sbt-github-packages/issues/48).
 Even manually configuring SBT without the plugin couldn't resolve the issues, there might be an incompatibility with how
 my project is named or versioned that I just couldn't resolve.